Mainframe-Renewal-Project/sear-docs/authorizations.md

 ## Currently unused authorizations

-These authorizations aren't required or used right now but might be used in a future update.
+These authorizations aren't required or used right now but might be required for select functionality in a future update.

 | **Access** | **General Resource Profile** | **Class** | **Functionality** |
 | `READ` | `IRR.RUSERMAP` | `FACILITY` | List **RACMAP relationships** |